fncbook/fnc/matlab/chapter6.md

 ```
 ::::{admonition} About the code
 :class: dropdown
-Line 15 sets `σ` to be the coefficients of the generating polynomial $\sigma(z)$ of AB4.
-Lines 19--21 set up the IVP over the time interval $a \le t \le a+3 h$, call `rk4` to solve it using the step size $h$, and use the result to fill the first four values of the solution.
-Then line 24 computes the vector $[f_2,f_1,f_0]$.
+Line 21 sets `sigma` to be the coefficients of the generating polynomial $\sigma(z)$ of AB4.
+Lines 24--26 set up the IVP over the time interval $a \le t \le a+3 h$, call `rk4` to solve it using the step size $h$, and use the result to fill the first four values of the solution.
+Then lines 29--32 compute the vector $[f_2,f_1,f_0]$.

-Line 28 computes $f_i$, based on the most recent solution value and time.
-That goes into the first spot of `f`, followed by the three values that were previously most recent.
+Line 36 computes $f_i$, based on the most recent solution value and time.
+That goes into the first column of `f`, followed by the three values that were previously most recent.
 These are the four values that appear in {eq}`ab4`.
 Each particular $f_i$ value starts at the front of `f`, moves through each position in the vector over three iterations, and then is forgotten.
 ::::
 ``````